 A 500 yen entrance fee allows tourists to visit all seven gardens.
 Entry tickets cannot be purchased at the gardens themselves except the one at the northern end of the district.
 They are also available at a few shops adjacent to parking lots along the main street that runs parallel to the samurai district.

-The samurai district can be reached by hourly buses from Kagoshima (80 minutes, around 900 yen, departing from Kagoshima Chuo Station and the Yamagataya Bus Center), which also stop at Hirakawa Station (30 minutes to Chiran) along the way.
+The samurai district can be reached by hourly buses from Kagoshima (80 minutes, 870 yen from Kagoshima Chuo Station; also serving some other stops in central Kagoshima), which also stop at Hirakawa Station (30 minutes to Chiran) along the way.
 Get off at the Bukeyashiki-iriguchi (武家屋敷入口) bus stop.
 Most of the buses continue to the Chiran Tokko Museum, which is about two kilometers away.